visioninhope/foundationallm/docs/setup-guides/agents/prompt-resource.md

 HTTP DELETE {{baseUrl}}/instances/{{instanceId}}/providers/FoundationaLLM.Prompt/prompts/<name>
 ```

+> [!NOTE]
->**Note:** FLLM currently implements logical deletes for Prompts.
+> FLLM currently implements logical deletes for Prompts.
 This means that users cannot create a Prompt with the same name as a deleted Prompt.
 Support for purging Prompts will be added in a future release.